Here's what's happening in York, Chester and Lancaster counties

 Hunger relief

 ▪ Faith Presbyterian Church of Indian Land is sponsoring Second Harvest Mobile Food Pantry, 9 a.m.
-July 13 at 7520 Charlotte Highway, Indian Land.
+Friday at 7520 Charlotte Highway, Indian Land.
 Registration at 8:30 a.m.
 Food is distributed on a first come basis until it is gone.
 Participants must meet USDA eligibility income guidelines.
-Other mobile pantries dates are Oct.
-4 and Nov.
-14. Belair United Methodist Church on Shelley Mullis Road holds a food pantry on the first and third Thursday of each month.
-Donations of food and money may be dropped off at Belair church office, 9 a.m.-noon Monday-Friday.
-Details about the mobile pantry, call 803-548-8810.
+Details: 803-548-8810.

 Send news and photos (JPEGs) to communitynews